valeriiashmyhlo/notandum/README.md

 ```

 To run API:
-Follow the instructions in the [API](https://github.com/valeriiashmyhlo/notandum-api)
+Follow the instructions in the [API](https://github.com/valeriiashmyhlo/notandum-api) repository.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.